 Is There Anything Extra Required to Make An Insurance Contract Valid That is Over and Above That Which Makes Other Contracts Valid?

-Understanding the Foundational Elements of Contract Formation Within a Binding Insurance Policy
+Understanding the Applicable Basic Principles and Elements of Contract Formation Within a Binding Insurance Policy

 An insurance policy is a contract; however, an insurance policy is a unique type of contract with legal rules that differ from the formation of generic contracts.
 The additional rules, or contract formation principles, are quite plain and obvious when reviewed consciously; however, without a conscious awareness and a few moments of genuine thought as to the purpose for the additional rules, such may seem confusing, unnecessary, or to the skeptically minded as just a scam of the insurance industry.